cfestus/SPICE-Privacy-preservation-Bot/README.md

 privacy scanning will likely scan through all key/value pairs and combine any positive results into a single notification that details these matches and includes an overall severity score.

+## Citation

+This work is part of a component published in the following paper.
+If you use any part of the annotated dataset or code in your research or projects, please cite our paper:

+Carvalho J, Daga E, Mulholland P, Asprino L, Uwasomba C, Daquino M, Gangemi A, Maguire M, Stoneman A. (2024).
+Integrating Citizen Experiences in Cultural Heritage Archives with a Linked Non-Open Data Hub.
+ACM Journal on Computing and Cultural Heritage.
+17(4):1-39. https://doi.org/10.1145/3706063